helgridly/canonize/canon/hosting-hussein-dance.md

 ## The event itself

-I invited about 30 people for a space that had a capacity of 20 and was a pain in the ass about asking for RSVPs.
+I invited about 30 people for a space that had a capacity of 20; then I was a pain in the ass about asking for RSVPs.
 The final count was 14, including 3 teachers(!).
 I brought my baby album and a few trinkets including my Zen rakusu to build an art installation / altar, as is traditional at 5R dances.

 Despite having something like 35sqft per dancer, the room felt small and crowded, in part because of its slightly awkward T shape.
 This also made it difficult for people to move and flow around each other - crossing the space took a lot of weaving and negotiation.
 As a result people generally stayed in their spots and their movements didn't get too big.